-Las Americas is a 25 year-old, homegrown, non-profit dedicated to serving the legal needs of low income immigrants, including refugees and battered women.
-Las Americas lawyers and staff are committed to providing high quality legal representation to those who otherwise would not be able to afford it.
-Las Americas believes that the American Dream should not be for sale but should be accessible to all deserving people, regardless of their countries of origin and their financial situation.
-Since 1987, Las Americas, which is certified by the Board of Immigration Appeals, has provided representation to more than 9,000 low-income immigrants in El Paso.
-Las Americas’ clients are mostly, but not only, from Mexico.
+Las Americas is a 30 year-old, homegrown, non-profit dedicated to serving the legal needs of low income immigrants, including refugees, victims of crime, and families seeking reunification.
+Las Americas lawyers and staff are committed to providing legal representation to those who otherwise would not be able to afford it.
+Las Americas believes that the American Dream should not be for sale but should be accessible to all deserving people, regardless of their countries of origin and their financial standing.
+Since 1987, Las Americas, which is certified by the Board of Immigration Appeals, has provided representation to more than 12,000 low-income immigrants in El Paso.
+Las Americas’ clients are from all over the world.
 The El Paso port-of-entry sees the second highest number of people crossing into the United States by land, second only to San Diego.
-El Paso is also an important corridor for illegal crossings.
-Immigrants from all around the world often end up in El Paso through roundabout smuggling...
+El Paso is also an high-traffic corridor for illegal crossings.
+Immigrants from all around the world end up in El Paso through...

 Since 2000, Las Americas has assisted asylum seekers from over 25 countries, including Algeria, Dominican Republic, Bosnia, El Salvador, India, Burundi, Georgia, Mexico, and Colombia.
 Wars and repressive governments continue to create a flood of refugees to our shores.
 Las Americas continues to provide legal services for these refugees, works to prevent unjust deportations, and challenges Immigration and Customs Enforcement (ICE) policies regarding the treatment of refugees and other detained...